ohler55/ox/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.3.0
+### Release 1.3.2

- - fixed Mutex dump bug
- - added SAX parser, 30+ times faster than Nokogiri and 10+ times faster than LibXML
+ - SAX parser bug fix that missed element attributes, 7.5 times faster than Nokogiri and 2.6 times faster than LibXML

 ## <a name="description">Description</a>